transcaffeine/famedly-ansible-collection-services/roles/hedgedoc/README.md

-# hedgedoc
+# `famedly.services.hedgedoc` ansible role

 Deploys a containerised HedgeDoc instance with postgres as the default backend.

 ## Requirements

-- preconfigured database
+- preconfigured postgresql database, f.ex. with `famedly.base.postgresql_client_access`
-- docker
+- docker daemon running, used for the deployment

 ## Role Variables